AVasowalla/Summer2022-Andersson-Group/index.md

 ### Tasks for Week 6 (7/11/22 - 7/15/22)

 1. Be able to fly drone indoors without using gps signal through ROS and motion camera data
-2. Learn to use the motion capture equipment
+2. Learn how to use the motion capture equipment

 ## Week 4 (6/27/22 - 7/1/22)